 Ultimately, I could not find what I was looking for, so I started my own design and manufacturing company to create customizable planters and created 9 proprietary marine anodized aluminum extrusions, no paint or powder coating to fail, including the Mariner leg used as our trademark, to address all these issues.

-These extrusion save valuable tropical hardwood and make it possible to offer a Lifetime Structural Warranty when fiberglass planters only offer 1-3 years, and carpenter built wood planters only last 3 to 5 years here in Miami.
+Our extrusion save valuable tropical hardwood and rain forests by containing the tremendous forces created by the endless wetting and drying cycles that wood planters go through outside.
+The also allow for the use of recycled plastic lumber (RPL) as our extrusions allow for the linear expansion and contraction of RPL created by temperature change.
+Our engineering and proprietary trademark marine anodized aluminum extrusions are designed to make it possible to offer a Lifetime Structural Warranty when fiberglass planters only offer 1-3 years, and carpenter built wood planters only last 3 to 5 years here in Miami.

 Keep in mind that, as in any profession, many practitioners have found what they consider to be tried and true practices and may not have kept up with changes in the industry, so you need to be informed.
 A true professional will welcome your respectful input because the ultimate goal should be your satisfaction.
 Don’t be intimidated; share your ideas and feedback with them.

 Ultimately many architects, developers and general contractors don’t understand the long term cost of planters as they design, develop, spec, build, and walk away leaving condo board or owners with the true long term costs of thier decisions that will show up after the warranty period for their part of the project has expired.